 How much fruits and vegetables do you eat in a day?
 If you have a sedentary lifestyle and you have less than 300g of vegetables and 100g of fruits daily, you’re eating less than the intake recommended by the National Institute of Nutrition guidelines.
 Fresh vegetables and fruits are rich in micronutrients - minerals like calcium, magnesium, and iron and vitamins like vitamin C, folic acid, and vitamin A. You should also be aware that there isn’t any one type of fruit or vegetable that you should eat, the key is to consume a variety of fresh, colourful produce — red tomatoes, leafy greens, yellow or orange citrus fruits — all of which are rich in different types of nutrients.
 Fruits can also be a great replacement for desserts and help you avoid sugar.

-Multiple studies have shown that increasing your intake of fruits and vegetables reduces your risk of cardiovascular diseases.
-One study observed that simply eating one fruit a day can reduce your risk by as much as 10%.
+observed that simply eating one fruit a day can reduce your risk by as much as 10%.

 2. Include exercise in your daily routine